lionwarriorjr/conversation-cloud-tagger/spark_kubernetes/README.md

+As of now, this interfaces with a toy kubernetes example and not the final model.
 To setup spark and kubernetes interface, please follow the below steps:
 1) Setup Minikube.
 To do so, download and install a hypervisor (virtualbox in Ubuntu 18.04 was used in this project).
 Then install kubectl and Minikube, (Follow https://kubernetes.io/docs/tasks/tools/install-minikube/).
 2) Start the cluster: minikube start --memory 8192 --cpus 4